TheHive-Project/TheHiveDocs/TheHive4/User/Quick-start.md

 You can see on this page:

-- the details of the organisation: name, description, the user that created it
+- The details of the organisation: name, description, the user that created it
-- a tab to manage users:
+- A tab to manage users:
-  - create them
+  - Create them
-  - edit their password, api key
+  - Edit their password, api key
-  - edit their profile
+  - Edit their profile
-  - lock and delete them
+  - Lock and delete them

 To create a user, just click the "Create new user" button, that opens the user creation dialog.

 ![admin-add-user](./files/admin-add-user.png)

 Note: The *"Profile"* field will be populated by the profiles that can be assigned to organisation users only.
 (Administration profiles will not be listed).

 The first user you must create for each organisation, should be a user with *"org-admin"* profile.
 That profile allows all the operations withing an organisation.